 "Tecumseh, who had been lying in wait for a shot, was nervous when he fired because he took the handspike in the hands of the huge Waggoner to be a gun.
 Although only 30 paces from Waggoner when he shot at him, Tecumseh's aim went bad.
 The bullet passed through the sleeve of Waggoner's shirt."

-Tecumseh's recollection of his birth was conveyed several years after the Waggoner raid, during which much of the family were killed or captured.
+Tecumseh's recollection of his birth was conveyed several years after the Waggoner raid, during which much of the family was killed or captured.

-"This assertion by him is the reason they put a statue of him near Jackson's Mill," Henline says.
+"This assertion by him is why they put a statue of him near Jackson's Mill," Henline says.

-Yet, another mystery yet to be solved, the removal of the statue has never been publicized.
+Yet, another mystery to be solved — the statue's removal has never been publicized.

 "There are photos of the statue in which he is wearing a plains Indian headdress—which is not correct," Henline says, referring to an elaboration not customary in the eastern woodlands.